DestinyKubbyP/L4D2-Tool/README.md

         ret; -- jmps to instruction after "call secondary" in the primary function.
 ```

 *Whats different?
 Well the first thing I did differently was push the rax reg to the stack.
 This allowed me to save the value before we changed it to the secondary function location and called it.
 This is helpful since when we get to that location of the secondary function we can restore that register so we can do proper calculations on the value.
-Just think as push as save and pop as revert/restore/undo.*
+Just think as push as save and pop as revert/restore/undo.
+Edit : Worked!*